Are you ready for an all-in-one engagement platform?

 As your church community begins to grow, you too may start to see some of these same challenges.
 Our hope is that we have given you enough insight to be able to take action and start looking at a solution before the issues arise.
 If you are facing some of these issues today, then maybe the time to act is now.

-aware3 is a community engagement platform that mobilizes missions and connects communities.
+aware3 is an all-in-one engagement platform that mobilizes missions and connects communities.
 We work with churches to strengthen their ability to engage and connect with their members in meaningful ways.
-If you would like to learn more about aware3 and our community engagement platform, visit http://www.aware3.com
+If you would like to learn more about aware3 and our all-in-one engagement platform, visit http://www.aware3.com